May 25, 2015

 An overview of upcoming CFPC activities and events.

-The College of Family Physicians of Canada’s national office will closed for the holidays December 20, 2013 to January 1, 2014.
-The office will re-open on January 2, 2014.
+The College of Family Physicians of Canada’s national office will be closed for the holiday, May 18, 2015.

 May 7, 2015

 The Public Health Agency of Canada’s (PHAC’s) Immunization Programs and Promotion Division is conducting a survey with Health Care Professionals to better understand and address the issue of vaccine hesitancy.
 Specifically, they are interested in learning more about health care providers’ perceptions and those of their patients regarding vaccines.

 May 6, 2015

 The successful working relationship between the College of Family Physicians of Canada (CFPC) and the Public Health Agency of Canada (PHAC) has resulted in the development and advancement of the Canadian Primary Care Sentinel Surveillance Network (CPCSSN).
 Together, the collaboration resulted in three consecutive Contribution Agreements with the project titled "Enhanced Surveillance for Chronic Disease Program."

 On behalf of the Executive and Board of The College of Family Physicians of Canada (CFPC), our 34,000 family physician members, and the leadership of our Provincial/Territorial Chapters across the country, we wish to express our deepest sympathies in learning of Senator Pierre Claude Nolin’s death.